Chasse Conque

 During his introductory press conference in Aug.
 2019, Conque stated his intention to “Rally the Valley” behind UTRGV Athletics. #RallyTheValley has become both a rallying cry and a hashtag for not only athletics, but the university, as its meaning has grown to mean both rallying the Valley behind UTRGV and UTRGV rallying in support of the Rio Grande Valley.

-UTRGV Athletics has rallied behind the Valley in a big way during Conque’s tenure, ranking sixth in the nation in community service hours in 2023-24 (5,042) after ranking seventh in 2022-23 (3,706), eighth in 2021-22 (2,433) and 20th in 2019-20 (1,526).
+UTRGV Athletics has rallied behind the Valley in a big way during Conque’s tenure, ranking 16th in NCAA Division I in community service hours in 2024-25 (4,475) after ranking sixth in 2023-24 (5,042) seventh in 2022-23 (3,706), eighth in 2021-22 (2,433), and 20th in 2019-20 (1,526).

 Conque has placed an emphasis on bringing UTRGV Athletics to both campuses, spearheading a Cameron County initiative that has seen the soccer and tennis teams play competitions, including the 2024 WAC Tennis Tournaments, and multiple teams host youth clinics in Brownsville and Harlingen.
 Additionally, both basketball teams played on South Padre Island in 2021-22 and 2022-23.